 Add the onions, mushrooms, noodles, ramen seasoning, and the leftover sauce from the ziplock bag into the heated pan.
 Add water to the pan until the ingredients start to simmer.
 Cook in the pan for 5-7 minutes or until noodles are tender.
 Stir the noodles occasionally.

 Step 4: Slice and Add in Steak

-Slice the cooked steak into half inch slices.
-Add the sliced steak and rest of the sauce into the hot pan.
+Slice the cooked steak into half-inch slices.
+Add the sliced steak and the rest of the sauce to the hot pan.
 Stir and cook until the steak is done.
-If desired, you can garnish with green onions.
+If desired, you can garnish it with green onions.